shashank-iitj/phdataviz/README.md

 Mehul, a frontend developer suggested me to try flex layout to layout various components on the page easily and also suggested me to use icons for the metric which you see below the graph.
+He also suggested to load the dates in left sidebar dynamically.
+You can see an older version index1.html using hardcoded dates.

 Morever my previous reviewer suggested to add title in charts.
 I have updated it in this review.
 Hope it counts as a feedback too :)